charliethompson17/GetMiTweets/README.md

 python getLikedTweets.py
 ```

-`deleteUserTweets.py` deletes all your tweets older than 7 days
+`deleteUserTweets.py` deletes all your tweets older than 7 days staring with the oldest
 ```
 python deleteUserTweets.py
 ```